tillvit/smeditor/guide/basic-guide.md

 ### Record Mode

-You can record a sequence of steps in real-time by selecting the record button in the playback bar.
+You can record a sequence of steps in real-time by selecting the record button in the playback toolbar.
 You can then use your gameplay keys (default arrow keys) to place notes while the music plays.

 <video controls="controls" src="./basic-guide-assets/record.mov"/>

 ## Playtesting

-Clicking the playtest button on the playback bar allows you to play your chart.
+Clicking the playtest button on the playback toolbar allows you to play your chart.
 The default keybinds are the arrow keys and WASD, but these can be changed under *Preferences > Gameplay keybinds...*

 <video controls="controls" src="./basic-guide-assets/playtest.mov"/>